aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/opening-different-microsoft-excel-versions-files/_index.md

 // The path to the documents directory. const dataDir = path.join(__dirname, "data");
 const filePath = path.join(dataDir, "Excel95_5.0.xls");

 // Get the Excel file into stream const stream = fs.readFileSync(filePath);

-// Instantiate LoadOptions specified by the LoadFormat. const loadOptions1 = new AsposeCells.LoadOptions(AsposeCells.LoadFormat.Excel97To2003);
+// Instantiate LoadOptions specified by the LoadFormat. const loadOptions1 = new AsposeCells.LoadOptions(AsposeCells.LoadFormat.Auto);

 // Create a Workbook object and opening the file from the stream const wbExcel95 = new AsposeCells.Workbook(stream, loadOptions1);